 If learning on your own seems overwhelming, there may be opportunities to take classes or attend lectures related to your role as a condo board member.
 Some attorneys and organizations in your local community may even offer these for free.
 You can also check out the wide range of online options available.
 These make it easy to learn about everything from the details of board meeting rules to the best options for insuring elements of a condominium complex.
 Many classes, both online and in person, can offer benefits in multiple topics, allowing you to save time while learning valuable information.

 If you're looking to learn more about effective condo management, Imperial Properties is here to help.
-We bring years of experience to our work as one of Western Canada's premier property management firms, and enjoy working with our clients to ensure their properties are run efficiently and responsibly.
+We bring years of experience to our work as one of Winnipeg’s premier condominium management firms, and enjoy working with our clients to ensure their properties are run efficiently and responsibly.
 Please get in touch to learn more!